chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 The examples shown in this topic are meant to provide a quick way for you to see compliance data show up in Chef Automate.
 You could also wrap the audit cookbook in an existing cookbook, but this example will simply use the default recipe in the audit cookbook to run a profile against a node in your cluster.
 For more information and examples on how to use the audit cookbook, see the `audit project repo in GitHub <https://github.com/chef-cookbooks/audit>`_.

-If your workflow requires the use of the standalone Chef Compliance server, or you are using a previous version of Chef Automate (older than 0.8.5), see :doc:`/integrate_compliance_server_chef_automate` for information on how to use the audit cookbook to scan your nodes.
+If your workflow requires the use of the standalone Chef Compliance server, or you are using a previous version of Chef Automate (older than 0.8.5), see :doc:`Integrate Compliance Server </integrate_compliance_server_chef_automate>` for information on how to use the audit cookbook to scan your nodes.

 .. note:: Remote scanning capabilities currently part of Chef Compliance and will be available in Chef Automate in the future.